Resort Details

 - General Policies:

-Checkin Instructions: Extra-person charges may apply and vary depending on property policyGovernment-issued photo identification and a credit card, debit card, or cash deposit may be required at check-in for incidental chargesSpecial requests are subject to availability upon check-in and may incur additional charges; special requests cannot be guaranteedThis property accepts credit cards; cash is not acceptedSafety features at this property include a fire extinguisher, a security system, a first aid kit, and window guardsPlease note that cultural norms and guest policies may differ by country and by property; the policies listed are provided by the property
+Checkin Instructions: Extra-person charges may apply and vary depending on property policyGovernment-issued photo identification and a credit card, debit card, or cash deposit may be required at check-in for incidental chargesSpecial requests are subject to availability upon check-in and may incur additional charges; special requests cannot be guaranteedThis property accepts credit cards; cash is not acceptedSafety features at this property include a carbon monoxide detector, a fire extinguisher, a smoke detector, a security system, a first aid kit, and window guardsPlease note that cultural norms and guest policies may differ by country and by property; the policies listed are provided by the property

 Special Checkin Instructions: Front desk staff will greet guests on arrival at the property.

 Know before you go: This property's policy is to refuse certain bookings for the purpose of group events or parties, including pre-wedding stag/bachelor and hen/bachelorette parties.
 Reservations are required for golf tee times, massage services, and spa treatments.
 Reservations can be made by contacting the property prior to arrival, using the contact information on the booking confirmation.
 Only registered guests are allowed in the guestrooms.
 The property has connecting/adjoining rooms, which are subject to availability and can be requested by contacting the property using the number on the booking confirmation.
 Some facilities may have restricted access.
 Guests can contact the property for details using the contact information on the booking confirmation.
-No pets and no service animals are allowed at this property.
 Contactless check-in and contactless check-out are available.

 Optional Fees: Airport shuttle fee: USD 22.00 per vehicle (one way)Airport shuttle fee per child: USD 22.00 (one-way), (up to 16 years old) The above list may not be comprehensive.
 Fees and deposits may not include tax and are subject to change.